IRTF-HRPC/draft-guidelines/draft-guidelines.md

 A system that is reliable degrades gracefully and will have a documented way to announce degradation.
 It will also have mechanisms to recover from failure gracefully, and if applicable, will allow for partial healing.

 It is important here to draw a distinction between random degradation and malicious degradation.
-Some older attacks against previous version of TLS, for example, exploited TLS' ability to gracefully downgrade to non-secure cipher suites {{FREAK}}{{Logjam}}-- from a functional perspective, this is useful; from a security perspective, this can be disastrous.
+Some attacks against previous version of TLS, for example, exploited TLS' ability to gracefully downgrade to non-secure cipher suites {{FREAK}}{{Logjam}}-- from a functional perspective, this is useful; from a security perspective, this can be disastrous.

 For reliability, it is necessary that services notify the users if a delivery fails.
 In the case of real-time systems, in addition to the reliable delivery, the protocol needs to safeguard timeliness.